kiran-91/SImple-Project-on-Docker-and-Github-Actions/README.md

-# Docker and GitHub Actions Starter Project
+# Automated CI/CD Pipeline for Flask Application with Docker and GitHub Actions

 ## Project Overview
 This is a simple Flask web application demonstrating the integration of Docker containerization and GitHub Actions for continuous integration and deployment.